 2017 up to now I began studying and exploring again:

-story telling with Joel Ben Izzy and others on Cape Clear, both very engaging teachers who live and breathe the power of stories
+story telling with Joel Ben Izzy and Claire Muireann Murphy on Cape Clear, both very engaging teachers who live and breathe the power of stories

-the never underestimated learning from clients and students, friends and random encounters and very much meanderings through the wild magic of West Cork craft my way of living and the work I offer.
+the constant learning from clients and students, family, friends and random encounters and very much meanderings through the wild magic of West Cork craft my way of living and the work I offer.

 May it be of help to make this planet a peacefully exciting home for all of us, helping to fill our own cups to flow over and nourish all ….